jundalisay/spblist/content/en/research/poincare/science/chapter-03c.md

 We shall not be able to do it.
 We shall be even tempted at the outset to look upon these intuitions as analytical.

-Besides, to take up again our fiction of animals without thickness, we can scarcely admit that these beings, if their minds are like ours, would adopt the Euclidean geometry, which would be contradicted byscience and hypothesis all their experience.
+Besides, to take up again our fiction of animals without thickness, we can scarcely admit that these beings, if their minds are like ours, would adopt the Euclidean geometry, which would be contradicted by  all their experience.
 Ought we, then, to conclude that the axioms of geometry are experimental truths?

 But we do not make experiments on ideal lines or ideal circles; we can only make them on material objects.
 On what, therefore, would experiments serving as a foundation for geometry be based?